NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 language: en

-translation: any other language: Please note that by using Google translate, the Google Terms of Service apply.
+translation: any other language - Please note that by using Google Translate, the Google Terms of Service apply.

 narrator: English Female